 Although the weather wasn’t perfect, the snow was.
 It peeled away under the edges of my skis as I snaked around the mountain’s well-groomed trails.
 I particularly enjoyed South Bowl to Drop—a gentle, winding trail along the tree line.
 For more adventurous routes, try the North Face or head over to Carinthia, the East’s only all-park mountain face.
 Carinthia features a superpipe, natural rails built from trees, and plenty of jumps.
 It’s been home to Olympic and X-game gold medalists and is popular with kids and adults alike.

-For après-ski, the Station Tap Room features eighteen rotating taps, many featuring Vermont craft beer.
-Keep an eye out for Hill Farmstead from Greensboro, VT; it was recently ranked the best brewery in the world by ratebeer.com.
-The life of the party, however, is at Cuzzins—the après bar known for live music and rowdy parties.
+For après-ski, the Station Tap Room features twenty four rotating taps, many featuring Vermont craft beer.
+Keep an eye out for anything from Hill Farmstead from Greensboro, VT; it has been ranked the best brewery in the world by ratebeer.com.
+The life of the party, however, is at Cuzzins—the 2016 USA Today winner of best après bar known for live music and rowdy parties.

-Check out: mountsnow.com for more event dates along with a list of spring and summer activities including the opening day of golf and mountain biking season, and the Tough Mudder competition.
+For more information check out: mountsnow.com for more event dates along with a list of spring and summer activities including the opening day of golf and mountain biking season.
 Go to visitvermont.com for a comprehensive guide to the Mount Snow Valley.

 Photos: Mount Snow, Hill Farmstead, Amtrak